ErSachinBhati/Docsify/README.md

 npm -v
 ```

+**Output**

 ![Screenshot from 2024-03-04 12-23-11](https://github.com/ErSachinBhati/Docsify/assets/158732178/b10654aa-bc76-47d0-b62d-279f1f969697)

 If not, we can download it from official website or through terminal command.

+Before you begin, make sure to install necessary dependencies to run Docsify.

 ```
 sudo apt-get update
 ```
+It will update the list of packages and sync them to the latest version.
 ```
 sudo apt-get install nodejs
 ```